ZaidaTek/ZaidaScope/scope/ReadMe.md

 The LM324A is configured in a voltage follower/unity gain configuration, and thus provides the measurement signal with a higher impedance than a raw connection to the AT328P's analog input.
 In order to correctly mirror an input signal up to 5V, the op-amp must be powered by a voltage higher than 5V (V_Boost).
 The exact voltage depends on the type of op-amp used and also individually varies from op-amp to op-amp.
 An SX1308 DC-DC Step-Up module was used for this purpose, and in this case provides the LM324A with about 6.3V.
 A higher voltage, such as 12V, can be used, if the circuit's integrity can be guaranteed.

 Be advised that if the circuit's integrity is compromised, the op-amp may output V_Boost into the AT328P, and damage it.

-## Linux

-As of August 2025, there is at least one known configuration of [ZaidaScope being operable in Linux with Wine](https://github.com/ZaidaTek/ZaidaScope/blob/master/doc/scope/setup-linux.png), however, the following limitations were applicable:

-1) the program requires `Renderer` to be set to `System` (this can be toggled live and `OpenGL` may or may not work with possibly missing packages, e.g. try `winetricks`, etc.)

-2) changing sampling rate/channel config may not work and instead require program restart and/or native Linux program interfacing with COM-port (e.g. uploading embedded code via IDE) as a workaround COM-port 'reset' method